Excellent Birds

 "Excellent Birds" is a song written by Laurie Anderson and Peter Gabriel.
 It was first included on Anderson's Mister Heartbreak album in 1984.
-Gabriel later reworked the song for his 1986 So album with the title "This is the Picture (Excellent Birds)".
+Gabriel later reworked the song for his 1986 So album with the title "This Is the Picture (Excellent Birds)".
 This version was excluded from the original vinyl edition of So but appeared as the final track on the cassette and CD releases.
-For later editions of So, "In Your Eyes" was placed the last song on So instead, moving "This is the Picture (Excellent Birds)" earlier in the track listing.
+For later editions of So, "In Your Eyes" became the last song, moving "This Is the Picture (Excellent Birds)" earlier in the track listing.